ChuckNielsen/Ha_-_-_-_/README.md

                Start by creating 2 .apk files: one with keyboard shortcuts for web browsing to open websites, type UN's and Passwords, try to memorize the key steps in building and mainintiaining lists compared to creating environments and software that never sees working light.

-             : the other .exe file with keyboard shortcuts launching on Power Up w/keyboard shortcuts to launch services locally, check pipeline health, retrieve reports from last login, make sure scheduler for vm's is filled with content and everythings connected.
+              the other .exe file with keyboard shortcuts launching on Power Up w/keyboard shortcuts to launch services locally, check pipeline health, retrieve reports from last login, make sure scheduler for vm's is filled with content and everythings connected.

     *** IDEA *** click route mappings based on job resource /// +++ availability mappings.

+             ***BUILD YOUR Automated Virtual KVM**** KVM SWITCH THAT RIVALS DOING IT YOURSELF PLUS WITH THIS TPYE OF AUTOMATI0N WE CAN ENJOY WATCHING THE COMPUTER DO IT INBETWEEN ACTIONS
+             ***AUTOMATED SOUND BOARD RESPONDER THAT TAKES CRONTROL OF KEYBOARD AND MOUNSE (WITH IMAGE/TEXT RECOGNITION) SOFTWARE /// SET TIMERS /// AUDIO TRIGGERS /// INTERACTIVE CUSTOM TRAINING***ON ANY SOFTWARE WITH IMAGE REC COMPLETION CHECKPOINTS

 3: Project 1 - Use repo project 1 download as a mp3 template for responding to each sound on a y=10 n=0 noise to emotional intnent juding panel
                Cycle through loops playing audio clip sound boards based on idel timers, response scores and completion of projects in a timely manor